ilya-smut/BBS-ISS-Prototype-DMU/testing/README.md

 ### PHASE 4: CREDENTIAL RE-ISSUANCE (RENEWAL)
 The Holder renews a credential near its epoch boundary.
 This involves presenting a ZKP of the old credential to bind the session and providing a *new* blinded commitment for the renewed credential.
 The Issuer verifies the old credential's validity and revocation status before issuing the renewal.

+1. **ReIssueVCRequest**: Initiation of re-issuance.
+2. **FreshnessUpdateResponse**: Issuer provides a 32-byte challenge nonce.
+3. **ForwardVpAndCmtRequest**: Holder provides selective disclosure VP, a new commitment, and proof of knowledge.
+4. **ForwardVCResponse**: Issuer returns the new blind signature on the renewed credential.

 ```text
 === Requesting reissuance ===
 Request 8: